PTsolvers/gpu-workshop-JuliaCon23/README.md

 Today, we will develop code that:
 - Runs on multiple graphics cards using the Julia language
 - Uses a fully local and iterative approach (scalability)
-- Retrieves automatically the Jacobian Vector Product (JVP) using automatic differentiation (AD)
+- Retrieves automatically the vector-Jacobian product (VJP) using automatic differentiation (AD)
 - (All scripts feature about 300 lines of code)

 Too good to be true?
 Hold on 🙂 ...